richardimaoka/alpakka-blog-post/README.md

 runnableGraph.run(materializer);
 ```

-but we'll see how it works in more detail as follows.
+and we'll see how it works in more detail as follows.

 ### Details of the example